A Sylvester-Gallai-type theorem for complex-representable matroids: Introduction

 The extension of the Sylvester-Gallai Theorem to complex-representability was famously resolved by Kelly~\cite{Kelly}. \begin{KT} Every rank-$4$ complex-representable matroid has a two-point line. \end{KT} The condition on the rank here is also best-possible since the rank-$3$ ternary affine plane, AG$(2,3)$, is complex-representable but it has no two-point line.

-We propose the following analogue of Hansen's Theorem for complex representable matroids, which is based on little more than optimism. \begin{conjecture} For each integer $k\ge 2$, every complex-representable matroid with rank at least $k+2$ has an ordinary rank-$k$ flat. \end{conjecture}
+We propose the following analogue of Hansen's Theorem for complex-representable matroids, which is based on little more than optimism. \begin{conjecture} For each integer $k\ge 2$, every complex-representable matroid with rank at least $k+2$ has an ordinary rank-$k$ flat. \end{conjecture}

 Barak, Dvir, Wigderson, and Yehudayoff~\cite{Barak} proved that rank at least $\Omega(k^2)$ suffices and Dvir, Saraf, and Wigderson~\cite[Theorem 1.14]{Dvir} later improved the bound to $\Omega(k)$, but they did not explicitly determine the constant.
 Using more elementary methods we prove the following generalization of Kelly's Theorem: \begin{thm} For each integer $k\ge 2$, every complex-representable matroid with rank at least $4(k-1)$ has an ordinary rank-$k$ flat. \end{thm}